-Asset Derivatives Fair Values Liabi lity Deriv atives Fair · Values Type of Contract Balance sheet location Decemb er 31, 2017 Decemi ber 31, 2018 Decemb er 31, 2017 Decemi ber 31, 2018 Interest Rate Derivative assets / Current assets \$ 62 \$ \$ \$ Interest Rate Derivative liabilities / Current liabilities 2 Total Derivatives \$ 62 \$ \$ 2 \$
+Asset Derivatives Fair Values Liabil ity Deriva atives Fair Values Type of Contract Balance sheet location Decemb er 31, 2018 Decemt per 31, 2019 Decemb er 31, 2018 Decemt er 31, 2019 Bunker Fuel Derivative liabilities / Current liabilities \$ - \$ - \$ - \$ 121 Total Derivatives \$ \$ \$ \$ 121

-A Amount of (Loss)/Gain Recognized on Derivatives Year Ended December 31, 2016 2017 2018 Interest Rate Contracts \$ (620) \$ 72 \$ 18 Net (Loss)/Gain Recognized \$ (620) \$ 72 \$ 18
+Amount of Gain/(Loss) Recognized on Derivatives Year Ended December 31,

+2017 2 2018 2019

+Interest Rate Contracts \$ 72 \$ 18 \$

+Bunker Fuel Contracts \$ \$ \$ (121)

+Net Gain/(Loss) Recognized \$ 72 \$ 18 \$ (121)

-The gain or loss is recognized in the consolidated statement of operations and is presented in Other (Expense)/Income - (Loss)/ gain on derivatives.
+The gain or loss is recognized in the consolidated statement of operations and is presented in Other (Expense)/Income - Gain/ (Loss) on derivatives.

-The Company's interest rate derivative instruments were pay-fixed, receive-variable interest rate swaps based on the USD LIBOR swap rate.
-The fair value of the interest rate swaps is determined using a discounted cash flow approach based on market-based LIBOR swap yield curves and take into account the credit risk of the financial institutions that are counterparties in the interest rate swaps.
-LIBOR swap rates are observable at commonly quoted intervals for the full terms of the swaps and therefore are considered Level 2 items in accordance with the fair value hierarchy.
-The following table summarizes the valuation of the Company's financial instruments as of December 31, 2017 and 2018.
+The Company's bunker fuel derivative instruments were receive-fixed, pay-variable swaps based on the difference in price between various categories of bunker fuels.
+The fair value of the bunker fuel swaps is determined using a discounted cash flow approach based on the market rate of such price difference at the time of such valuation and take into account the credit risk of the counterparty financial institutions.
+Differences in prices are observable at commonly quoted intervals for the full terms of the swaps and therefore are considered Level 2 items in accordance with the fair value hierarchy.
+The following table summarizes the valuation of the Company's financial instruments as of December 31, 2018 and 2019.

-Significant Other Observable Inputs (Level 2) December 31, 2017 2018 Derivative instruments - asset position \$ 62 \$ Derivative instruments - liability position 2
+Significant Other Observable Inputs (Level 2) December 31, 2018 2019 Derivative instruments - asset position \$ - \$ Derivative instruments - liability position 121